keptn/lifecycle-toolkit/docs-new/docs/docs/guides/integrate.md

----
-title: Integrate Keptn with your Applications
+# Integrate Keptn with your Applications
-description: How to integrate Keptn into your Kubernetes cluster
-weight: 200
----

 Keptn works
 on top of the default scheduler for the cluster,